Skip to main content

 How to spot phishing:

 • Hover over links before clicking to see the actual URL.
+On mobile, long-press the link to preview the URL without opening it.

 • Look for spelling errors and urgency-driven language ("Your account will be closed in 24 hours!").
+Legitimate organisations rarely create that kind of panic.

 • When in doubt, visit the official website directly by typing the URL in your browser instead of clicking any link.